Community Safety Events and Projects

 The event includes an optional, gentle exercise session, raffle and hot meal.

 The events are free to attend.
-To book tickets for:

 Agencies involved include: Three Rivers District Council, Thrive Homes, Fire Service, Age UK, Herts Independent Living Service, Police, Trading Standards, Neighbourhood Watch, Watford and Three Rivers Trust and Herts County Council.

 Some of the feedback received from attendees included: